YiweiMelodyChen/YiweiMelodyChen/README.md

 - 🔭 I’m currently a master student in Xi'an Jiao Tong University.

-- 🌱 I have interests in Robotics Vision and Embodied AI.
+- 🌱 I have interests in Explainable AI and Embodied AI.

 - 👯 I’m looking for research assistant opportunity.